 Chairman, Sony Pictures Entertainment Motion Picture Group

-Pascal joined Columbia Pictures in 1988, leaving the studio in 1994 to help build Turner Pictures as president of Production.
-During her first years at Columbia, she oversaw such memorable motion pictures as Groundhog Day, Little Women, Awakenings, and A League of Their Own.
-She rejoined Columbia Pictures in 1996 as president of the studio under John Calley.
+Pascal joined Columbia Pictures in 1988.
+During her early years at Columbia, she oversaw such memorable motion pictures as Groundhog Day, Little Women, Awakenings, and A League of Their Own.
+After leaving the studio in 1994 to join Turner Pictures as President of Production, Pascal rejoined Columbia in 1996 as the studio’s President.

-Earlier in her career, Pascal was Vice President of Production at 20th Century Fox in 1986-1987.
-Before joining Fox, Pascal began her career as a secretary working for legendary BBC producer Tony Garnett at Kestral Films, an independent production company affiliated with Warner Bros.
+Earlier in her career, Pascal was Vice President of Production at 20th Century Fox.
+She began her career as a secretary working for legendary BBC producer Tony Garnett at Kestral Films, an independent production company affiliated with Warner Bros.

 In 2013, Pascal was elected to the Board of Governors of the Academy of Motion Picture Arts and Sciences.